Hurstbridge

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Hurstbridge has a median taxpayer income of $53,901 and an average income of $71,047 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is higher than the national average, with Greater Melbourne having a median income of $57,688 and an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $58,348 (median) and $76,908 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Hurstbridge cluster around the 71st percentile nationally.
-The earnings profile shows that 35.2% of individuals earn between $1,500 - 2,999 per week, reflecting metropolitan patterns where 32.8% occupy this range.
-Notably, 31.4% of residents earn above $3,000 per week, indicating strong economic capacity in the area.
-After housing costs, residents retain 86.7% of their income, reflecting strong purchasing power and placing Hurstbridge's SEIFA income ranking in the 7th decile.
+Hurstbridge suburb has a median taxpayer income of $53,901 and an average of $71,047 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is higher than national averages, with Greater Melbourne's median income at $57,688 and average income at $75,164.
+By September 2025, estimates suggest a median income of approximately $58,348 and an average of $76,908, considering Wage Price Index growth of 8.25% since financial year 2023.
+According to the 2021 Census, incomes in Hurstbridge cluster around the 71st percentile nationally.
+The earnings profile shows that 35.2% of individuals earn between $1,500 and $2,999 per week, reflecting metropolitan patterns where 32.8% fall within this range.
+Notably, 31.4% are high earners with incomes above $3,000 per week, indicating strong economic capacity in the area.
+After housing costs, residents retain 86.7% of their income, demonstrating strong purchasing power and placing Hurstbridge in the 7th decile based on its SEIFA income ranking.

 Frequently Asked Questions - Income